webpro-nl/knip/packages/docs/src/content/docs/explanations/why-use-knip.md

 - Utilizing plugins to find their dependencies includes the capacity to find additional entry files.
 This results in more resolved and used files.
-Better coverage gives greater insights into unused files and exports.
+Better coverage gives better insights into unused files and exports.
-- Analyzing more files reveals more dependency usage, refining the list of both unused and unlisted dependencies.
+- Analyzing more files reveals more unused exports and dependency usage, refining the list of both unused and unlisted dependencies.
 - This approach is amplified in a monorepo setting.
 In fact, files and internal dependencies can recursively reference each other (across workspaces).